Dominic Smith Player Props: Nationals vs. Diamondbacks

-Dominic Smith -- with a slugging percentage of .421 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on May 5 at 9:40 PM ET.
+The Washington Nationals, including Dominic Smith and his .405 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Ryne Nelson and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-3) against the Cubs.
+In his last game he had a hitless performance (0-for-4) against the Diamondbacks.

 Dominic Smith Game Info & Props vs. the Diamondbacks